 This is not an easy book to read.
-It will challenge you to read and reread some passages till you grasp the ideas.
-But it is well worth the effort.
-Guissani believes that people who want to be all that God wants them to be must work at it.
-He remarks in a later chapter, "The mark of great souls and persons who are truly alive is an eagerness for this search [for God and to understand man's relationship to God], carried out through their commitment to the reality of their existence" p.
-109. This book is a tremendous help in thinking through "the reality of existence" and our purpose in life.
+You might need to reread some passages until you grasp the ideas, but it is well worth the effort.
+Guissani believes that people who want to be all that God wants them to be must invest themselves in working toward that end.
+He remarks in a later chapter, "The mark of great souls and persons who are truly alive is an eagerness for this search [for God and to understand man's relationship to God], carried out through their commitment to the reality of their existence" (p.
+109).
+This book is a tremendous help in thinking through the "reality of existence" and our purpose in life.